Best Car Chargers for Google Pixel

-Looking to keep your Pixel charged on the road?
-Here are our favorite car chargers!
+Keep your Pixel charged while out on the road.
+Here are our favorite USB-C car chargers.

-We've all been there (some of us more than others): You hop in the car for a road trip or are on your way to work, you look at your phone, aaaand you're at 33% — with the WHOLE day to go!
+Updated May 2017: Added the Belkin USB-C car charger as an option.

-You need a car charger for your Google Pixel so that you never miss a message or a call.
-You also need it to be compatible with USB-C, and we know exactly what to look for.
-Here are some of the best you can buy for your Pixel.
+We've all been there (some of us more than others): You hop in your car ready to rev on the road and then you check your phone — it's dying at a rapid pace!
+You've barely enough battery life to get to your destination.
+Well, that's what car chargers are for, and if you've a Google Pixel, this next list should be particularly resonant for you.
+Here are some of the best car chargers you can buy for your Pixel or Pixel XL.

 Tronsmart